darwinai/pl-covidnet/README.rst

 covidnet/inputimage/ex-covid.jpeg is the input image directory output is the directory you wish the output files to be in

-Here are 3 optional parameters to specify the location of AI model and the default value is on the right --weightspath : "../COVID-Net/models/COVIDNet-CXR-Large" metaname      : "model.meta" ckptname      : "model-8485"
+Here are 3 optional parameters to specify the location of AI model and the default value is on the right \
+--weightspath : "../COVID-Net/models/COVIDNet-CXR-Large" \
+--metaname      : "model.meta" \
+--ckptname      : "model-8485" \